 The CTA uses Ventra as it’s payment system.
 You can get Ventra Cards at any Ventra Vending Machine in ‘L’ stations, Ventra Retailers around town, online or by phone.
 These contact-less cards are easy to load with value and easy to use.
 You just tap and go.

-Ventra Cards cost $5, but the cost is returned to you as value if you register your card online (by computer or smartphone) or by phone within 90 days.
+Ventra Cards cost $5, but the cost is returned to you, as value on the card, if you register your card online (by computer or smartphone) or by phone within 90 days.
 Transit value can be used for rides on buses and trains, or applied toward the purchase of a pass.
 You can use cash and credit cards in stations to load your Ventra card or credit cards online.